skippyr/revelio/README.md

 it by using other commands available in your system.
 Like this, there is no limit of what you can do.

-Here are some cool examples for you to try it out in your Shell:
+Here are some cool examples for you to try it out in a POSIX-complient shell, such as Bash or ZSH:

 -   This function list the contents of directories alphabetically, similar to the `ls -A` command.